Skip to Content

 2. How often should I dethatch my lawn?

-It is recommended to perform dethatching once a year.
+Dethatching is recommended once a year.
 First, inspect your lawn.
-If the thatch has grown more than an inch, one should start with dethatching.
+One should start with dethatching if the thatch has grown over an inch.

 3. Is it better to Dethatch or Aerate?

 Dethatching and aeration are two completely different processes, and both are crucial for your lawn’s health.
-Dethatching removes dead organic material, roots, and grass from the yard to make certain that the grass’s health is improved and the lawn looks fresh.
+Dethatching removes dead organic material, roots, and grass from the yard to ensure the grass’s health is improved and the lawn looks fresh.

 4. Do I need to overseed after dethatching?

-It is recommended to overseed after dethatching to ensure that there are no patches left as detachment causes patches on your lawn.
+It is recommended to be overseen after dethatching to ensure no patches are left, as detachment causes patches on your lawn.
 Applying some quality seeds is advised to give your yard a presentable look.

 5. Can I dethatch and mow simultaneously?